 What life insurance companies want to know

 Life insurance companies vary in the types of tests they run on saliva samples.
 Palmier says insurers most commonly want to know whether the applicant is a drug or tobacco user or is HIV-positive.
 Insurers are especially interested in cocaine use because of the risky behaviors that accompany abuse of that drug, he says, but the samples can also be tested for use of other drugs.
-Swab tests are also used for detecting methamphetamine.
+Swab tests are additionally used for detecting methamphetamine.

 To find out whether you’re a smoker, the lab tests the sample for cotinine, a chemical the body makes from nicotine.
 If you’re not a regular smoker, and you just happen to take a few puffs on a friend’s cigarette at a party, the level of cotinine probably won’t be detectable after a couple of days, Palmier says.